Vetstreet. All rights reserved.

 dog a disservice if he prescribed a medication to a pet he never saw.
 Your veterinarian also needs to follow both the law and the guidelines of ethical practice, both of which demand that prescriptions be written only for animals actively under his care — which they cannot be if they're never in his exam room.

 first heartworm test, but balk at subsequent ones.
 They argue that they've given the medications as prescribed and their pets should be heartworm-free.
 Problem is, we're only human.
-Studies shows that about a quarter of all pets don't get all their heartworm doses, leaving room for infestation.
+Studies show that not all pets get all their heartworm preventive doses, leaving room for infection.
 Your veterinarian needs to make sure your pet isn't carrying these parasites despite your best intentions.
 That means you'll need to take him in for a heartworm test at regular intervals.

 Finally, there's the question of where you buy your medications.
 These days it’s relatively easy to buy prescription medications from questionable Internet suppliers.
 The temptation to do so can be very strong, especially when money is tight.
 But the U.S. Food and Drug Administration